donders-research-data-management/rdm-wiki/rdm-wiki/en/development/design_architecture.md

 When a collection gets closed (see _collection state and versioning_ below), a frozen copy of it is created.
 At the same time, the frozen copy also acquires a global identifier from the [European Persistent Identifier Consortium (ePIC)](http://www.pidconsortium.eu/).

+### Collection attributes

+A list of collection attributes as well as their descriptions is summarised [here](collection_attributes.md).
+Attributes are stored as iRODS AVU triplets, to be precise, the attribute (A)-value (V) pairs as we do not use the unit (U) part.

 ### Collection state and versioning

 Initially, a collection is in state `open`.
 When a read-only snaphsot is needed, e.g. for publishing a collection, one triggers the state transition from `open` to `tobeclosed` then to `closed`.
 Possible state transitions are illustrated in the picture below: